emijoha/Code-Tutorial/README.md

 This JavaScript file sets up API routes and handles requests made to each of those routes.

 1. '/api/login'
-  This route requires the passport.js file in the 'config' folder
+  This route requires the passport.js file to authenticate login.

 2. '/api/signup'